(click the '+' to expand and collapse an answer)

 But (much like an infomercial) that's not all.
 Five of the short stories are free, too!
 Go here for download links.
 Or, you can get all 7 short stories for $0.99 in Short Stories of Aurora Rhapsody: The Complete Collection.

 ASTERION NOIR is my brand new science fiction trilogy.
-It's just starting out, with Book One, EXIN EX MACHINA, set to come out later this year.
+Book One, EXIN EX MACHINA, is now available in ebook and paperback (audiobook coming soon).
 Asterion Noir is set the same universe as Aurora Rhapsody, but it's a completely new story, new location and new characters, so you don't need to have read any of Aurora Rhapsody to read it.

-Learn more about the trilogy and Exin Ex Machina: Asterion Noir Book 1 here.
+Learn more about the Asterion Noir trilogy here.

 That's right.
 Of course, science fiction is a pretty big category these days.
 Aurora Rhapsody is space opera, but it doesn't limit itself.
 It's adventure with a healthy dose of romance and a side of mystery/thriller.
 It also includes military sci-fi with space battles; eventually, there's a cornucopia of aliens, and it's chock full of cool future tech.
 What brings all those elements together into a cohesive whole is the characters; this is a story about humanity, told through the eyes of some pretty incredible humans (and a few evil ones, and the occasional alien).